About This Course in Digital Engagement

 Beck Tench is an independent educator, illustrator, storyteller, and technologist.
 She collaborates with organizations and individuals to create projects that amplify the authentic and necessary human elements of living and working in the world.
 Her role in the project is to bring her experience as an educator, a “practicer,” and as a coach for other people’s technology adoption to the content, design, and feeling of the Wanderway course.

-Sarah Lutman is the principal of Lutman & Associates, a consulting and project development enterprise that collaborates with philanthropic, cultural, and public media organizations nationally.
+Sarah Lutman is the principal of 8 Bridges Workshop (formerly Lutman & Associates), a consulting and project development enterprise that collaborates with philanthropic, cultural, and public media organizations nationally.
 She had the idea of creating this course, built its structure, and collaborated on its content development with Beck and Jessica, providing editorial direction and project management.

 About the Wyncote Foundation

 This course in digital strategy and engagement was commissioned by the Philadelphia-based Wyncote Foundation and its Vice Chair, David Haas.
-Wyncote Foundation’s public media & journalism grantmaking works to strengthen and grow a vibrant, meaningful public media ecosystem, as a key element of the larger public sphere that enriches civic life, including parks, libraries, community colleges, land-grant universities, arts and cultural institutions, and a free press.
+Wyncote Foundation’s public media and journalism grantmaking works to strengthen and grow a vibrant, meaningful public media ecosystem as a key element of the larger public sphere that enriches civic life, including parks, libraries, community colleges, land-grant universities, arts and cultural institutions, and a free press.

 Wyncote supports public service media that furthers cultural and creative expression, stimulates civic engagement and discourse, and accountability journalism that provides essential information and analysis that are vital to informed communities in a democratic society.

-Wyncote views “public media” as a larger ecosystem that includes legacy CPB-funded public broadcasting as well as enterprises producing and distributing public interest, educational and other mission-driven media.
+Wyncote views “public media” as a larger ecosystem that includes legacy Corporation for Public Broadcasting-funded work as well as enterprises producing and distributing public interest, educational and other mission-driven media.
 For background, see the Center for Media and Social Impact’s publication Public Media 2.0.

 First and foremost, thanks to David Haas, Feather Houstoun, and Rachel Edelman of the Wyncote Foundation for their interest in this subject matter, their support of this project, and for their deep understanding of the role and potential for media in service to a civil and humane society.

 Artists and creative individuals fill our world with their passion, joy, and wonder.
-Pause and look, and you will experience good works wherever your concentration leads you.
 Through this course, we hope you connect with kindred spirits and fellow travelers, and that you’re able to join with them to spread your own good work around your community and the world.